ipfs-shipyard/nomios-web-uikit/README.md

 NOTE: if using `postcss-preset-moxy`, this `resolve` option should be wrapped in the [`import`](https://github.com/moxystudio/postcss-preset-moxy#usage) option.

-### Link `idm-web-uikit` to your main project
+### Link `nomios-web-uikit` to your main project

-Link the projects by running `npm link` inside the root directory of the `idm-web-uikit` project, then run `npm link @idm/web-uikit` inside your main project.
+Link the projects by running `npm link` inside the root directory of the `nomios-web-uikit` project, then run `npm link @nomios/web-uikit` inside your main project.
 NOTE: this step has to be retaken every time you run an `npm i` command in your main project, because `npm i` will replace your linked version with an installed version.

 ## Contributing

-If you want to contribute for the project, we encourage you to read over the [IDM](https://github.com/ipfs-shipyard/pm-idm) repository README.
+If you want to contribute for the project, we encourage you to read over the [Nomios](https://github.com/ipfs-shipyard/pm-idm) repository README.